 Proceeds from the Initial Term Loan were used to partially fund the refinancing of the Company's existing credit facilities as of April 27, 2021.
 Proceeds from the Delayed Draw Term Loan were used to fund the Company's acquisition of Finxera.
-See Note 2.
-Acquisitions for additional information related to the acquisition of Finxera.
+Proceeds from the Fourth Amendment were used to repay the balance of the revolving credit facility (used to acquire Plastiq business) and added additional cash for general corporate purposes.